pvigier/pvigier.github.io-jekyll/_posts/2018-11-02-3d-perlin-noise-numpy.md

 # Code

-The only difficulty to generalize the 2D code to 3D is the increased number of cases in each steps.
+The only difficulty to generalize the 2D code to 3D is the increased number of cases in each step.
 Besides, we need to be careful with indices:

 ```python
 def generate_perlin_noise_3d(shape, res):